telamon/mdpreview/README.md

   is appended, mdpreview automatically scrolls to the bottom.
 * Optional *Keep-on-top* window hint, to keep the preview always on top.

+### Todos

+* Images are not refreshed on reload.
+* Currently can't navigate back after clicking a link.

 Installation
 ------------